 \subsection{The Color-Splitting Algorithm}

-As discussed in the previous section, our proposed parallel private retrieval scheme given in Algorithm~\ref{algo:coloring-based-PIR} requires a balanced ancestral coloring of the Merkle tree.
-We develop in this section a divide-and-conquer algorithm that finds an ancestral coloring (if any) given an \textit{arbitrary} color class sizes for a perfect binary tree in almost linear time.
-Note that even if we only want to find a \textit{balanced} coloring, our algorithm still needs to handle \textit{unbalanced} cases in the intermediate steps.
+We develop in this section a divide-and-conquer algorithm that finds an ancestral coloring in almost linear time.
+All missing proofs can be found in Appendix~\ref{app:main_proofs}.
 First, we need the definition of a color sequence.

-\begin{definition} [Color sequence] A color sequence of \textit{dimension} $h$ is a sorted sequence of positive integers $c$, where $c_1\leq c_2\leq\cdots \leq c_h$.
+\begin{definition} [Color sequence] A color sequence of \textit{dimension} $h$ is a sorted sequence of positive integers $\vec c = (c_1,c_2,\ldots,c_h)$, where $c_1\leq c_2\leq\cdots \leq c_h$.
 The sum $\sum_{i=1}^h c_i$ is referred to as the sequence's \textit{total size}.
 The element $c_i$ is called the \textit{color size}, which represents the number of nodes in a tree that will be assigned Color $i$.
 The color sequence $\vec c$ is called \textit{balanced} if the color sizes $c_i$ differ from each other by at most one, or equivalently, $c_j-c_i\leq 1$ for all $h\geq j > i \geq 1$.
 It is assumed that the total size of a color sequence is equal to the total number of nodes in a tree (excluding the root). \end{definition}